Let's Fuse Step by Step: A Generative Fusion Decoding Algorithm with LLMs for Robust and Instruction-Aware ASR and OCR: Experiments

-We first verify the efficacy of GFD in conventional speech recognition setting and report results in Table \ref{table:comparison}.
-We notice that beam search improves consistently upon greedy search, and use beam search as the baseline.
-We found that GFD moderately improves on the Medical and Fleurs-HK dataset.
-In the more challenging NTUML2021, we obtained a state-of-the-art 8.83 mixed error rate, surpassing prior work\cite{yang_investigating_2023} and even the oracle N-Best score.
-This improvement is mostly preserved even when we narrow the target space to only consider English terms in the dataset (Table \ref{tab:long-form-results}), making GFD-ASR an elegant solution for code-switched ASR.
-Examples in the Appendix show that improvement can be attributed to the LLM correcting grammatical mistakes and domain terminologies.
-Performance across Librispeech reveals that GFD improves most on moderate noise conditions but diminishes when the noise is too large $(S/R = -5)$.
+We verify the efficacy of GFD in speech recognition setting and report results in Table \ref{table:comparison}.
+First, we notice that for decoding results without incoporating an LLM, beam search improves consistently upon greedy search.
+Using beam search as the baseline, we observe that GFD moderately improves on the Medical and Fleurs-HK dataset.
+In the more challenging NTUML2021, we obtained a 8.83 mixed error rate, surpassing even the oracle N-Best score.
+Upon examining the benchmarked samples, we attribute the observed improvements to the LLM's ability to correct English grammatical mistakes and domain-specific terminology within the code-switching context.
+As such, GFD serves as an elegant solution that facilitates the success of code-switched ASR systems.
+Performance across Librispeech demonstrates that GFD offers the most significant enhancement under moderate noise conditions but diminishes when the noise level is too high $(S/R = -5)$.

-In addition, we do not find improvements in the GER setting using non-GER-specific instruct models, consistent with previous work\cite{chen_hyporadise_2023}.
-As we already patched malformatted outputs with the best beam result, this increase of error rate is mostly attributed to LLM hallucinations, including incorrect deletions.
-We therefore posit that GFD is more robust for incorporating off-the-shelf LLMs on the ASR task than GER.
+In contrast, we do not find improvements in the GER setting using general instruct models, consistent with previous work \cite{chen_hyporadise_2023}.
+The increased error rate is primarily attributed to LLM hallucinations, including incorrect deletions.
+Therefore, we posit that GFD is more robust than GER for incorporating off-the-shelf LLMs in the ASR task.
+As demonstrated in Table~\ref{tab:ger_gfd-results}, GFD achieves similar improvements when compared to a specialized GER model, RobustGER \cite{hu_large_2024}.
+Analyzing the outputs reveals that the corrected errors are orthogonal: while GER is specifically instructed to adhere to the words in the N-best list, GFD can select words from an exponential search space with intermediate interrogation.
+The combination of RobustGER and GFD yields the best results.